dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 ## How to

-In the first iteration of the experiment, I measured the readability of a selection of code snippets as follows:
+In the first iteration of the experiment, we measured the readability of a selection of code snippets.
+The process was as follows:

-**change this paragraph above**

 - A developer agrees to participate in the experiment and responds to questions about their level of coding experience and the language they typically work in.
 - They are then shown a snippet of code and a timer is started.